 Further information on funding for prospective UK, EU and international postgraduate students.

-The MSc in Mathematical Sciences comprises a taught component of 120 credit points (October to May), followed by a 60-credit research project (June to September).
+The MSc in Mathematical Sciences comprises a taught component running from October to May (120 credit points), followed by a 60-credit research project between June and September.

 There is an extensive range of possible combinations of units and themes.
-An academic mentor will advise you on these units and meet regularly with you individually or in small groups throughout the taught component.
+An academic mentor will advise you on unit selection and meet regularly with you individually or in small groups throughout the taught component.
 You are also encouraged to participate in the wider academic life of the school, including research seminars, reading clubs and social events.
+Typical research themes include:

 - Ergodic Theory and Dynamical Systems